CARCs and RARCs: What they are and how to use them

 M27 Informational Alert: The patient has been relieved of liability of payment of these items and services under the limitation of liability provision of the law.
 The provider is ultimately liable for the patient's waived charges, including any charges for coinsurance, since the items or services were not reasonable and necessary or constituted custodial care, and you knew or could reasonably have been expected to know, that they were not covered.
 You may appeal this determination.
 You may ask for an appeal regarding both the coverage determination and the issue of whether you exercised due care.
 The appeal request must be filed within 120 days of the date you receive this notice.
 You must make the request through this office.

-You'll use the CARC and RARC (if applicable) to rework a claim.
+You'll use the CARC and RARC (if applicable) to rework a health insurance claim.
 Unless you have a way of bucketing your similar CARCs for simple rework you'll likely need to spend ample time on every claim you wish to rework.
 And because some line items in a claim can be denied, adjusted, underpaid or overpaid, it gets extremely complex to untangle and resubmit.

 But it doesn't have to be hard.